 Sample tuition and fees for ABSN program for academic calendar year 2018-2019:

 - Duke University School of nursing charges $20,721 per semester and around $2,000 in various fees.

 - Roseman University's tuition is $54,800 and total fees reach up to $4,000

 - Loyola University School of Nursing tuition is $54,100 and the total fee is less than $2,000

 - Xavier University tuition is $53,550, which comes $850 per credit hour for their 63 credit ABSN program.

-Many employers value the varied range of skill and knowledge that graduates from the accelerated programs bring to their careers.
-In most cases employers note that graduates from the accelerated programs tend to be more mature, possess stronger clinical skills and are flexible in the work environment.
+Many employers value the varied range of skill and knowledge that graduates from accelerated nursing programs bring to their careers.
+In most cases, employers note that graduates from accelerated programs tend to be more mature, possess stronger clinical skills and are flexible in the work environment.